Ralph Etienne-Cummings: Career and research

 After receiving his doctoral degree Etienne-Cummings taught as an assistant professor at Southern Illinois University before moving to Johns Hopkins University in 1998.
 In 2002 he began teaching at the University of Maryland while founding and directing the Institute of Neuromorphic Engineering.
 He returned to Johns Hopkins and in 2004 was appointed Associate Director for Education and Outreach of the Engineering Research Center on Computer Integrated Surgical Systems and Technology.
 In 2006 he was named a visiting African Fellow and Fulbright Fellowship Grantee for his sabbatical at the University of Cape Town in South Africa.
 In 2008 he became a full professor of electrical and computer engineering.
 He has served on numerous boards and committees, including his appointment as chairman of the IEEE Circuits and Systems (CAS) Technical Committee on Sensory Systems and on Neural Systems and Application, and has served as a consulting engineer for several technology firms including Nova Sensors and Panasonic.
 In 2012 he was recognized by the National Science Foundation as a HistoryMaker for his contributions to electrical engineering.
 In 2021, he was elected to the American Institute for Medical and Biological Engineering's College of Fellows (AIMBE).

 Etienne-Cummings currently directs the Computational Sensory-Motor Systems Laboratory at Johns Hopkins.
-In March 2022, he was appointed appointed vice provost for faculty affairs at the university.
+In March 2022, he was appointed vice provost for faculty affairs at the university.

 His research spans a range of electrical and computer engineering topics, including mixed-signal VSLI systems, computational sensors, computer vision, neuromorphic engineering, smart structures, mobile robotics, legged locomotion and neuroprosthetic devices.
 He has published over 220 peer-reviewed articles, 11 books chapters and holds 10 patents and applications on his work.